Victorian Railways motor car transport: Car Parts Transport

 Aside from the above bogie wagons, there were also the KF and KW four wheel wagons, and the larger BFW/VBCW wagons used for transporting car parts.

 Liveries

 The majority of the wagons received the standard Victorian Railways freight livery of wagon red.
 However, those used in motorail service later received a dark blue with white lettering scheme, then a tangerine scheme with the introduction of VicRail and V/Line.
 Also, at one point the BFW/VBCW class were labelled with a large Ford logo.

-Model railways

-Strath hobbies has released resin kits of various railways' car carrier wagons including codes ALX, AMBP, GN/GNX, BMX/NMKX and VMBP, retailing for $109.95 each.

-On May 24, 2015, Auscision Models announced two- and four-car packs of motorail wagons, to be released sometime in 2016.
-The packs will be sets of either NSWGR BKX, NMKX or MBY (skeletal and fluted-side variants); Victorian ALX, VMBX (some plain, some fluted-sided wagons) or South Australian ALX, AMBX (all plain-sided).